thejoonho/leopold-fc750r/README.md

 # Custom Bluetooth Keyboard: Leopold FC750R

 🛠️ Converted a commercial wired keyboard (Leopold FC750R) into a Bluetooth keyboard.
-I designed the Bluetooth Keyboard's schematic and PCB layout, assembled the keyboard, and tested the complete system.
+I designed the Bluetooth Keyboard's schematic and printed circuit board (PCB) layout, assembled the keyboard, and tested the complete system.

 "*Add the main picture here*"